-As an introductory example, we examine the Lorenz-63 system [45], where $\sigma = 10$ , $\rho = 28$ , $\beta = 8/3$ .
+where $\sigma = 10$ , $\rho = 28$ , $\beta = 8/3$ .
 Assume we have a noisy set of training data observed from the x variable.
-Using these data, we want to develop a nonparametric forecasting method to predict future x values of the system.
+Using this data, we want to develop a nonparametric forecasting method to predict future x values of the system.
 However, due to the presence of noise, outright application of a prediction method leads to inaccurate forecasts.
-If knowledge of Eq.
-(4) were available, the standard parametric filter could be used to assimilate the noisy x observations to the model, generate a denoised estimate of the x variable, and simultaneously estimate the unobserved y and z variables.
+If knowledge of (4) were available, the standard parametric filter could be used to assimilate the noisy x observations to the model, generate a denoised estimate of the x variable and simultaneously estimate the unobserved y and z variables.